navarrew/bubble-OMR/README.md

 ## Making your test key
 Test keys are text files where the answers (A, B, C, D, E...) are separated by spaces, commas, or newlines.

+---
 ## Aligning your scanned documents with scan_aligner.py

 After scanning it is typical that the page images will be randomly a bit off-center or askew.
-A small bit of rotation in a page is usually tolerated by the scoring software but much better results will be obtained the pages are pre-processed to align almost perfectly with the original template...which matches the config map file.
+A small bit of rotation in a page is usually tolerated by the scoring software but much better results will be obtained the pages are pre-processed to align almost perfectly with the original template that matches the config map file.

+A philosophy of 'garbage in, garbage out' should apply here.
+The higher quality scans you provide, the less likely you'll have issues later.
+300 dpi inputs are great.
+A high quality scanner that isn't prone to warping or scrunching is also great.

+Example command:
 ```
 python scan_aligner.py --method auto --dpi 300 --fallback-original --save-debug debug_auto --template template.pdf --input-pdf test.pdf --out aligned_scans.pdf
 ```
 #### Mandatory flags:
---input-pdf
---out
---template
+--input-pdf {filename (and path) of input pdf file(s)}
+--out {output filename including path if necessary}
+--template {filename of the template everything will be aligned to}

 #### Optional flags:
 ```